smallhadroncollider/talks--bristol-js--nov-16/slides.md

 ---

+# Criticisms

+---

+## JavaScript Isn't A Real Functional Language

+<iframe width="100%" height="75%" src="https://www.youtube.com/embed/eetWam3nhoM" frameborder="0" allowfullscreen></iframe>

+---

-## Surely OO is better?
+## OO Is Best

 - By using ES6 modules you can still keep related functions in a single file

+- Programming using `this` in JavaScript can be a nightmare (although much better with ES6)

 - Functional programming enforces OO best-practices:
     - Single Responsibility: FP encourages writing small functions that do a single thing
     - Open/Closed: if a function does one thing well it shouldn't ever need to be changed
-    - Prefer Composition over Inheritance: compose all the things
+    - Prefer Composition Over Inheritance: compose all the things
     - Dependency Injection: the only way to do non-side effect based programming

-- Programming using `this` in JavaScript can be a nightmare
+---

+## Functional Programming is less Performant

+This one is true, but it's unlikely to have a noticeable effect in anything except the most processor intensive applications (e.g. games).

+JS engines are constantly improving the performance of functional code - and it will only get better.

+You can build very complex apps using a functional style without any noticeable performance issues.

+Because the code is highly modular, you can always tweak individual functions to get easy performance improvements.

 ---